Article

 At Solar Energy World, we make it easy for you to explore solar incentive programs available in Maryland, Virginia, Washington D.C., New Jersey, Pennsylvania, Delaware, and Florida.
 Simply choose your state, select the award that interests you, and submit your application.

-On the DOE’s website, visit their rebates page, select your state, then follow the link to your state’s energy office.
+On the DOE’s website, navigate to the rebates page, select your state, and follow the link to your state’s energy office for further information.

 Another alternative is visiting your current electric company’s website and exploring their renewable energy programs.
 These sites often have a list of solar incentive programs to help you get started.
 You can also call your electric company to speak with someone directly about making the switch to solar power.